jaskirat2/Eligius/README.md

 ### -> One time login feature is also there in case of emergency, if the user does not have a registered account.
 In this case anonymous id is assigned to that particular user.
 ![4](https://user-images.githubusercontent.com/44981613/93208425-2a8a5100-f77a-11ea-9cdc-29ca175d0e43.jpg)
 ![5](https://user-images.githubusercontent.com/44981613/93209211-6a056d00-f77b-11ea-99ff-b14f8bf1c86a.jpg)
-### If the user is in danger and wants assistance, whether He signs up
+### If the user is in danger and wants immediate assistance, then user can Request for Assistance by pressing the topmost button.
+By doing so, the location of the user will be sent to all the other users of this app.
 ![6](https://user-images.githubusercontent.com/44981613/93208404-23fbd980-f77a-11ea-9be5-1dc3e111adda.jpg)
 ![7](https://user-images.githubusercontent.com/44981613/93208409-25c59d00-f77a-11ea-9560-15e710d4418e.jpg)
 ### Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum